 ① Select your place of tax payment: your residence or place of business, etc.

-② For your address or business location, enter the address of the person selected in step ①.
+② For "Address or Business Location," enter the address of the person selected in step ①.

 ③ If your address as of January 1, 2023, differs from the address you entered in step ②, select "No" and enter your address as of January 1, 2023.

-④ Select the tax office to which you are submitting the form from the "Tax Jurisdiction" drop-down menu.
+④ Select the tax office to which you are submitting your return from the "Tax Jurisdiction" drop-down menu.

 ⑤ Enter the reference number if it is provided on the tax return or other documents sent by the tax office.

-⑥ Enter the date you submit your tax return.
+⑥ For the "Date of Submission," enter the date you submit your tax return.
 If you are printing and submitting the form, you may leave this field blank and fill it in by hand after printing.

 |